simp/simp-core/spec/acceptance/suites/README.md

 In general, the SIMP integration/release test suites follow the same general
 procedure:

-1. Spin up at least 4 vagrant boxes
+1. Spin up at least 3 vagrant boxes

-   * One puppetserver, 1 EL8 client, 1 EL7 client, 1 EL6 client.
+   * One puppetserver, 1 EL8 client, 1 EL7 client
    * EL version of the puppetserver changes based on nodeset.
    * One of the clients is a rsyslog server, whose EL version also changes based on nodeset.